Creating a drop-down list in a cell

-To create your own drop-down list for some cell, do the following:
+To create your own drop-down list for the cell, do the following:

-2. Select the cell that will contain the drop-down list (cell B2, in this example).
+2. Select the cell that needs a drop-down list for data validation (cell B2, in this example).

 3. On the Data tab, in the Data Tools group, click Data Validation:

 4. In the Data Validation dialog box, on the Settings tab:

 - In the Allow drop-down list, select the List item.